ccloli/DNSProxy/README.md

 - Wildcard rules and regular expression rules
 - Custom parser to extend more rules!

 <sup>*</sup> DNS-over-TLS (RFC7858) is different from DNS-over-HTTPS or DNSCrypt, they are not the same standard.
 It's still in experiment because DNSProxy doesn't support reuse connection as DNSProxy doesn't have a good algorithm to close idle connection, so please be awared that it may have a long latency because of TLS handshaking.
 Thought it supports IP address and domain as `host`, please note that if the server is a domain name, it may require a DNS lookup by Node.js with [`dns.lookup()`](https://nodejs.org/api/dns.html#dns_dns_lookup) to get the IP address of server, and it's controlled by libuv's `getaddrinfo`.
 That means the lookup is **not** controlled by DNSProxy, it may send a DNS query from OS side, or resolve from `hosts` file or from OS DNS cache pool.
-Since it's not controlled by DNSProxy (or say controlled by you), the IP address responses from `dns.lookup()` is probably not what you want.
+Since it's not controlled by DNSProxy (or say not controlled by you), the IP address responses from `dns.lookup()` is probably not what you want.
 Also the server should have a valid certificate, e.g. CloudFlare's `1.1.1.1` is okay, because its certificate lists `1.1.1.1` and other IP addresses owned by CloudFlare; Quad9's `9.9.9.9` will not working (at this time) because its certificate doesn't support IP addresses, but `dns.quad9.net` is fine because its certificate lists it as a valid domain (except `dns.lookup()` gives you a poisoned IP address and the request is sent to another server); Google's `https://dns.google.com/query` is not working, because it's DNS-over-HTTPS, not DNS-over-TLS.

 ## Use Cases